Sydney-Informatics-Hub/geopython/01a-fundamentals.md

 endtime=timeStart+56
 ```

-Nothing print(endtime)printed out above?
+Nothing printed out above?
 Good.
 Jupyter Notebooks won't always do that so let's tell Python to print it.

 ```python